 13. “But I still work”

-Losing a loved one can make it feel like your inner light and drive has gone out.
+Losing a loved one can make it feel like your inner light and drive have gone out.
 Though life might feel dimmer, you still “work.”
 Twitter user @Pramas compares this broken vending machine to the experience of going through a difficult time.
 The light might be out, but you’re still human.
 You can still persevere.

 14. Start crying